 degree of bottom is 1

 If your expression is Improper, then do polynomial long division first.

 It is up to you to factor the bottom polynomial.
 See Factoring in Algebra.

-But don't factor it into complex numbers ... you may need to stop some factors at quadratic (called irreducible quadratics because any further factoring would lead to complex numbers)
+But don't factor them into complex numbers ... you may need to stop some factors at quadratic (called irreducible quadratics because any further factoring leads to complex numbers):

 - x2-4 can be factored into (x-2)(x+2)